The Hidden Route: How One Survivor Escaped a UK-Connected Trafficking Network — Twice

 Her uncle, who had left the event earlier due to illness, had arranged with the party’s hostess for Victoria to be helped in finding a ride home.
 According to Victoria, the individual initially designated to drive her was later approached by Ghislaine Maxwell, who offered that Jeffrey Epstein would drive her home instead.
 It was under this arrangement that she left the party and was abducted.

 Inside the house, Victoria was forced into labor as a household indentured servant.
-She was beaten with an old wooden schoolteacher’s paddle, punished, controlled, and treated as property, while the traffickers told neighbors and outsiders that she was their adopted daughter.
+She slept on a mattress on the concrete floor of the basement, and was beaten with an old wooden schoolteacher’s paddle —punished, controlled, and treated as property, while the traffickers told neighbors and outsiders that she was their adopted daughter.
+They cut off her hair and dressed her like a boy.

 Personnel connected with CPS, Child Protective Services, entered the home legally on September 19, 1990, on Rosh HaShannah, and removed Victoria from the traffickers’ custody.
 She was then placed in foster care with a Messianic Jewish family until she could be reunited with her family in the UK.